The Spectral Approach to Linear Rational Expectations Models: Introduction

 This paper is organized as follows.
 Section \ref{sec:notation} sets up the notation and reviews the fundamental concepts of spectral analysis of time series.
-Sections \ref{sec:examples}-\ref{sec:likelihood} contain the main results of the paper as reviewed above.
+Section \ref{sec:examples} considers the solution of simple LREMs with elementary frequency domain methods.
+Section \ref{sec:WHF} introduces Wiener-Hopf factorization.
+Section \ref{sec:eu} sets up the LREM problem, its existence and uniqueness properties, and establishes its ill-posedness.
+Section \ref{sec:regular} introduces regularized solutions.
+Section \ref{sec:application} provides an application of the theory.
 Section \ref{sec:conclusion} concludes.
-Sections \ref{sec:setsol}-\ref{sec:proofs} comprise the appendix.
-Finally, the code for reproducing the symbolic computations and graphs is available in the Mathematica notebook accompanying this paper, \texttt{spectral.nb}.
+Sections \ref{sec:setsol}-\ref{sec:proofs} comprise the Appendix.